d4n3sh/thedaneshproject/content/posts/2008-12-04-computer-friends-by-sniper-twins.md

 ---
 Catchy video by Sniper Twins.Creative duo with really cool creative projects hoping to hit it big.

 The video was made for Seagate.
-Best nerd track I&#8217;ve heard to date.
+Best nerd track I've heard to date.

 They have plans for a TV series but need a network to carry them.